hyperledger/fabric/docs/source/build_network.rst

 transaction with the ``-f`` flag.
 In this case it is ``channel.tx``, however you can mount your own configuration transaction with a different name.
-Once again we will set the ``CHANNEL_NAME`` environment variable within our CLI container so that we don't have to explicitly pass this argument:
+Once again we will set the ``CHANNEL_NAME`` environment variable within our CLI container so that we don't have to explicitly pass this argument.
+Channel names must be all lower case, less than 250 characters long and match the regular expression ``[a-z][a-z0-9.-]*``.

 .. code:: bash